o-biotech/public-web-docs/docs/ingest-process-send/connecting-first-device.md

 }'
 ```

-There are a couple of values to replace, and adust the payload as desired.
+You need to adjust the payload by replacing a few values.
 Here is a description on where to find the values for replacement.

 - **{device-id}**
 The {device-id} can be located in the connection string, and is the value after "DeviceId=" prior to the ";".
 Set this value in the path  to ensure messages are sent to the correct device.